Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

         cd SampleApp
         .\deploymentscript.ps1

 4. You will be prompted to supply a unique application name and a location (default is `eastus`).
+A resource group for the resources would be created with the same name.
 5. Once deployment is complete, browse to the running sample application with your browser.

         https://<app_name>.azurewebsites.net
+## **Clean up resources**

+You may want to delete the resources to avoid to continue incurring charges.
+Use the `az group delete` command to remove the resource group and all related resources.

+        az group delete --name myResourceGroup

+Similarly, you can utilize the **Delete resource group** toolbar button on the sample application's resource group to remove all the resources.